-To publicise an upcoming conference or symposium that features the work of David Jones, please write to us at: firstname.lastname@example.org
+To publicise an upcoming conference or symposia featuring the work of David Jones, write to us at: firstname.lastname@example.org

 Starlight Order, Artworker's Guild (6 Queen Square, London, WC1N 3AT), 11 March, 2017, 10.00-18.00 A one-day symposium celebrating 20 years of the David Jones Society with papers by Hilary Davies, Tom Durham, Richard Kindersley, Ewan Clayton, and John Matthews.
 Will include a film showing of David Jones: The Ultimate Year and performance of Three Symphonies (by Tony Conran) by Conran Poetry Chorus.
 Co-hosted by The David Jones Society, The Temenos Academy, and Agenda.